The caged songbird network

 NO, LETHE.
 NO. GO ABOVE AND BEYOND THE LIMIT.
 ABOVE.
 AND BEYOOOOONNNNNDDDDD.
 Andrea (the individual to blame for the word vomit on this network)

 Making fansites has been a hobby of mine since around 2002.
 Like many others, I have made my webdesign journey through various webhosts, including Beepworld (the dark ages), Tripod, Geocities, Funpic and bplaced.
 Most of them eventually became ridden with ads, so – after some convincing by Elysa – I decided to grant myself a long-standing wish by purchasing my first domain and webspace in 2011.
 Though barely anything from that early time remains, the experiences from all those years have had an immense impact on my interests and the lens through which I perceive media.
 It is they who have shaped the person I am, and all the memories now form oubliette.nu as well as a few other outlets.

-This network was hosted at klue.com.au (formerly bubble.nu) from December 2011 to July 2013; ever since, it has been stationed at three-words.net.
+This network was hosted at klue.com.au (formerly bubble.nu) from December 2011 to July 2013 and at three-words.net from July 2013 to October 2019; ever since, it has been stationed at teacake.org.

 Oubliette derives from the French oublier – "to forget" – and means Forgotten Place, which makes it a direct link to Lethe, the name I've been going by since around 2008 (Greek for forgetfulness, oblivion or concealment; also one of the five rivers of the underworld in myth).